bryansng/gallery/README.md

 ## Intro

-Social Gallery Image Annotation, think genius.com for images and reddit up/down voting for the annotations.
+Social Gallery Image Annotation, think genius.com for images and Reddit up/down voting for the annotations.

 ### Main features